ZiRO-Bot/Z3R0/README.md

 - Channel manager commands
 - Reaction Role (With buttons... button role?)
 - Starboard
+- Replace mute with the new timeout feature from Discord

 ### Pending Plan

 - i18n using gettext (Learning how gettext works)
 - Slash command (Waiting for implementation)
-- Replace mute with the new timeout feature from Discord (Currently undocumented if this is possible)

 ### Scrapped Plan